jxyjason/jxyjason/README.md

 - 🌈 My research direction is high-performance computing.
 Of course, I also know a little about computer vision, neural networks, network security and other fields.
 - 💬 I am interested in **FPGA**, **Deep Learning Accelerater**, **computer vision** and some other fields.
 - 💻 I use daily: **python**, **java**, **verilog**, **cpp**.
-- 📖 I am currently reading **The Courage to Be Disliked** by Ichiro Kishimi and Fumitake Koga
+- 📖 I am currently reading **The Courage to Be Disliked** by Ichiro Kishimi and Fumitake Koga.
 - ⚡ My hobby: Badminton, Lego and Robot.
 - 🧑‍💻 Tech I work on :